jeremiedb/gan_example/README.md

 - Noise vector
 - Labels defining the object condition (which digit to produce)

 The noise vector provides the building blocks to the Generator model, which will learns how to structure that noise into a sample.
 The `mx.symbol.Deconvolution` operator is used to upsample the initial input from a 1x1 shape up to a 28x28 image.
+Alernatively, a combination of upsampling and regular convolution can be used.

 The information on the label for which to generate a fake sample is provided by a one-hot encoding of the label indices that is appended to the random noise.
 For MNIST, the 0-9 indices are therefore converted into a binary vector of length 10.
 More complex applications would require embeddings rather than simple one-hot to encode the condition.